 What did Grace Kelly, Jackie Kennedy, and Audrey Hepburn have in common?
 They accessorized with fashionable scarves!
-Modern day mavens don’t leave home without their Hermes silk scarf, but you don’t have to spend hundreds of dollars to look fashion savvy, just start with the basics.
+Modern-day mavens don’t leave home without their Hermes silk scarf, but you don’t have to spend hundreds of dollars to look fashion savvy, start with the basics.

 The standard fashion scarf measures 36 inches square.
 The basic rule of thumb is, the heavier the silk, the better quality it is.
 An expensive Hermes silk scarf weighs 20mm, while most silk scarves weigh 4 mm to 16mm.
-Most scarves made in Italy or France are good quality, but China and Japan make fine silks, too.
+Most scarves made in Italy or France are good quality, but China and Japan produce beautiful silks, too.

 Perhaps your first scarf will be a handmade item you created yourself.
 Now you’re ready to start accessorizing!